-Phosphorus is needed in balance with calcium, and phosphorus deficiencies are rarely seen in south-eastern Australia.
+Phosphorus is needed in balance with calcium.
+Phosphorus deficiencies are rarely seen in southeastern Australia.
 A phosphorus-calcium imbalance, where there is too much phosphorus for the calcium, can lead to milk fever and other diseases.

 Sodium is seldom limiting except in grain diets.